jpklzm/SmartTvApp/README.md

 ### `yarn start`

-It will the app in the development mode.
+It will run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Other scripts